NitinD97/Python/Natural Language Processing/readme.md

 -  Install Spacy \
 ``python3 -m pip install spacy``

--  Download data for the library: \
+-  Download data for the library.
+This command is for small model in english: \
 ``python3 -m spacy download en_core_web_sm``

+- To download large model, use: \
+``python3 -m spacy download en_core_web_lg``

 ### Find something wrong:
 If you find something wrong regarding the code/implementation.
 Feel free to contact me or Raise a PR.